Omarookolosio94/Omarookolosio94/README.md

 - 😏 I'm a Full Stack Developer with 3+ years of hands-on experience building web applications.
 - 💻 I build apps that work across all platforms and browsers.
 - 🌱 I Am Passionate About The Environment And Its Conservation.
-- 👯 I’m look forward to meeting developers
+- 👯 I’m looking forward to meeting developers
 - 🥅 2022 Goal:
      - Deep dive into Cloud engineering and/or Blockchain.
 And/or because I can't kill myself 😏
      - Launch my startup